REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 We recommend switching to the Apache Commons DBCP2 driver, `org.apache.commons.dbcp2.BasicDataSource`, which is included in the IdP 5.x distribution.

-Edit `/opt/shibboleth-idp/conf/global.xml` and change the driver class name from `org.apache.tomcat.jdbc.pool.DataSource` to `org.apache.commons.dbcp2.BasicDataSource`.
+Edit `/opt/shibboleth-idp/conf/global.xml` and in the `shibboleth.JPAStorageService.DataSource` bean definition, change the driver class name from `org.apache.tomcat.jdbc.pool.DataSource` to `org.apache.commons.dbcp2.BasicDataSource`.

 The basic configuration parameters (bean properties) of the two drivers are the same, though for specialised configuration, please consult the documentation for the [Tomcat JDBC Pooling Driver](https://tomcat.apache.org/tomcat-10.0-doc/jdbc-pool.html) and [Apache Commons DBCP2 Driver](https://commons.apache.org/proper/commons-dbcp/configuration.html).